aws/s2n-tls/docs/usage-guide/topics/security_policies.md

 `s2n_config_set_cipher_preferences()` sets a security policy, which includes the cipher/kem/signature/ecc preferences and protocol version.

+## Supported TLS Versions

+Currently TLS 1.2 is our default version, but we recommend TLS 1.3 where possible.
+To use TLS 1.3 you need a security policy that supports TLS 1.3.
+**Note:** s2n-tls does not support SSL2.0 for sending and receiving encrypted data, but does accept SSL2.0 hello messages.

 ### Chart: Security Policy Version To Protocol Version And Ciphersuites

 The following chart maps the security policy version to protocol version and ciphersuites supported.